 Presenter:

 Brandon Gorakhnauth is a Marketing Engineer at Hamamatsu, where he creates and executes the market strategy for additive manufacturing, nuclear fusion, and aerospace applications within the North American region.
 As an engineer by trade, he transitioned from business analytics to photonics engineering while working at Hamamatsu.
 Brandon draws upon his diverse range of experiences to drive an equally wide range of internal projects and external OEM markets at Hamamatsu.
+He has a Bachelor of Science in Business Analytics and Information Technology from Rutgers University - New Brunswick, New Jersey.

 January 20, 2026 @ 2:30 PM - 2:50 PM PST